aws-solutions/media-insights-on-aws/IMPLEMENTATION_GUIDE.md

   * 400: Bad Request - one of the input stages was not found or was invalid
   * 500: Internal server error

-* List all workflow defintions
+* List all workflow definitions

   `GET /workflow`